 Types of matrices, operations on matrices.
-The determinant of a matrix, basic properties of determinants.
+Determinant of a matrix, basic properties of determinants.
 Adjoint and inverse of a square matrix, ApplicationsSolution of a system of linear equations in two or three unknowns by Cramer’s rule and by Matrix Method.

 Angles and their measures in degrees and in radians.
 Trigonometrical ratios.
 Trigonometric identities Sum and difference formulae.
 Multiple and Submultiple angles.
 Inverse trigonometric functions.
 Applications-Height and distance, properties of triangles.

 Rectangular Cartesian Coordinate system.
 Distance formula.
 Equation of a line in various forms.
-The angle between the two lines.
-The distance of a point from a line.
+The angle between two lines.
+Distance of a point from a line.
 Equation of a circle in standard and in a general form.
 Standard forms of parabola, ellipse and hyperbola.
 Eccentricity and axis of a conic.
-The point in a three-dimensional space, distance between two points.
+Point in a three-dimensional space, the distance between two points.
 Direction Cosines and direction ratios.
 Equation two points.
 Direction Cosines and direction ratios.
 Equation of a plane and a line in various forms.
 The angle between two lines and the angle between two planes.
 Equation of a sphere.